rumnoodle/docs/languages/rust/rust.md

 A lot of external libraries and tools can be found at crates.io, just add them as dependencies to Cargo.toml and use them in your projects.

 $ `cargo new <project name>` creates a project with the name project name.
-With the `--vcs` option it is possible to set which, if any, version control software to use.
+With the `--vcs` option it is possible to set which, if any, version control software to use. `--lib` creates a library crate.

 $ `cargo build` builds a cargo project. `--release` flag makes optimizations for release builds.